 Well, what a year it has been for Google+!
 The widely criticised online platform, which truthfully, was originally created to compete with Facebook, has faced so many twists and turns that the product we see today is vastly different.
 With Google Photos pulling free from G+ around May this year (and with big success) and with comments on YouTube now only appearing in YouTube, not G+ too, as of July this year, the G+ we see today is much less cluttered, simplified and hopefully, easy and intuitive to use.

-Our mission is to help drive success for Australian Small & Medium sized businesses through transparent, results based AdWords Management.
+Our mission is to help drive success for Australian Small & Medium-sized businesses through transparent, results-based Google Ads and SEO Management.